owise1/ic-js/docs/ic.md

 -cuddly
 ```

-Then we created an online personality test where we only presented the descriptions to participants who used them to describe themselves.
+Then we created an online personality test where participants described themselves using only those descriptions (sans characters).
 Now we can show them the Star Wars character they're most like!
 We can also easily combine their responses with Harry Potter fan lists or traditional psychological categories too.
 It's all open and easy.
 All we need to know is the location of the sanctioned lists.
-We can also use ML clustering techniques to find connections between characters across literature. fun.
+We could also use ML clustering techniques to find connections between characters across literature. fun.

-### Shadow reviews
+### Shadow reviews (Steve's idea)

 A browser extension that creates a shadow review system on top of every e-commerce site.
 It'd use the canonical url as the parent from which all associations/descriptions stemmed.
 Individual `.ic` files would be published in public on ipfs and aggregated by the extension.
 This system would have a number of benefits over the current review systems